Paul Kilfoil's World of Travel, Technology & Sport

 Near the springs are the ruins of the ancient city of Hierapolis, a spa settlement that first sprang up in the 2nd century BC.
 A mix of cultures are represented there - Lycian, Greek, Roman and Christian.
 Not much is still standing, but the Roman amphitheatre, one of the largest in the world, was restored in 1957 and is still in use today.
 All that remains of the Christian church that was built on the spot where the apostle Philip was martyred are the massive columns that once supported the octagonal roof.

 The owner of Hotel Twenty remembered us but at first would not honour her original offer of a room at a reduced price when we returned to her hotel.
 Finally she relented after I scrabbled among my documents and showed her the slip of paper on which I'd scrawled the details of her offer, plus the fact that we'd paid 250 Lira to store a bag at the hotel for two weeks.
-Unfortunately the room was so cramped we could hardly move.
+Unfortunately the room she gave us was so cramped we could hardly move.
 It was chaos while we consolidated our baggage from two backpacks (the gear we'd each taken on the Lycian Way) and a wheelie suitcase (the spare clothes we'd left behind) into one backpack (mine) and a wheelie suitcase (Karen's).

 [Tuesday 20 June : Pamukkale] We were back on the road again today, this time to Pamukkale.
 This entailed a three hour bus ride to the thriving city of Denizli, followed by a dolmus for the short hop to Pamukkale town.
 Getting the dolmus was easy - Denizli's modern bus station has long-distance buses on the top level and local commuter buses at the bottom level, all neatly numbered and labelled.
 But then it became tricky, partly through our own fault.
 We thought dolmuses to Pamukkale terminated in town, but it turns out they merely stop there before continuing on to the even smaller towns of Develi and Karahayit.
 So we weren't quite sure where to get off as the bus wound its way through Pamukkale.
 "Better to wait until the end," I said to Karen.
 She nodded.
 It didn't help that only a couple of other passengers got off in what we later discovered was the centre of Pamukkale.
 The rest stayed on board, so we did as well.